 Participants

 Sample size was determined by pragmatic considerations, i.e., to collect as many participants given existing time constraints and the longitudinal nature of the project.
 We eventually managed to recruit a sample of N = 277 participants (60% women) at the first measurement occasion (T1) of which N = 251 participants (61% women) also took part at the second measurement occasion (T2) that took place 53-59 weeks later.
+Students attended eleventh grade at two academic-track schools in Baden-Wuerttemberg at T1.
 Age range was 14-19 years (median = 17 years) at T1 and 15-20 years (median = 18 years) at T2.
 With the sample size accomplished at T2, we were able to detect correlations of r ≥ .18 at α = .05 (two-sided) and 1-β = .80.
 Yet, we tried to impute missing values to raise power (see below, Statistical analyses).

 Material